concourse/rfcs/034-instanced-pipelines/proposal.md

     version: 5.2
 ```

-Let's say I ship a `5.5` version.
-Assuming my policy is to only support the last 2 versions, I would update the config like so:
+Let's say I ship a `5.5` version, and my policy is to only support the last 2 versions.
+I would update the config like so:

 ```yaml